FaroukBENGHARSSALLAH/wiki-parser/README.md

 > To Get it done;
 - copy 'winutils.exe' from the attached 'winutils' folder into a folder in 'C:' disk like this 'C:/Hadoop/bin'
-- download the used file, from this [link](https://dumps.wikimedia.org/simplewiki/20170201/simplewiki-20170201-pages-articles.xml.bz2) from [this page](https://dumps.wikimedia.org/simplewiki/20170201/).
+- download the used file by this [link](https://dumps.wikimedia.org/simplewiki/20170201/simplewiki-20170201-pages-articles.xml.bz2) from [the page](https://dumps.wikimedia.org/simplewiki/20170201/).